Home

 CASCADE OPERATION:

-A cascade is formed by connecting multiple crystal growing stages in series with residue feedback.
-Tanks Tna, which each accommodate at least 2 U, oscillate in temperature.
-During a cooling period crystals form.
-During a warming period crystals melt.
+Tanks Tna, which each accommodate a solution volume of at least 2 U, oscillate in temperature.
+During a cooling period crystals form in tanks Tna.
+During a warming period these crystals melt.

-The normal operation initial condition is that each of tanks Tna contain 2 U (nearly full) of hot saturated solution and each of tanks Tnb contain (U / 10).
+The normal operation initial condition is that when full each of tanks Tna contain 2 U of hot saturated solution and each of tanks Tnb contain (U / 10).

-During the period during which tanks Tna are cooling solution amount (U / 10) is shifted left one position in tanks Tnb starting with T1b and moving to the right to T8b so that T8b is emptied.
+During the period during which tanks Tna are cooling solution amount (U / 10) is shifted left one position in tanks Tnb starting with T1b and moving to the right to T14b so that at the end of this solution shift sequence tank T14b is empty.
 Tank T1b discharges (U / 10) to the cascade residue output.
-The amount (U / 10) is indicated by total discharge of each upstream tank into the next downstream tank as indicated by air in the liquid transfer circuit.
-The amount U / 10 is set by a measured amount that enters tank T8b.
+The amount (U / 10) is indicated by total discharge of each upstream tank into the next downstream tank as indicated by no liquid in the liquid transfer circuit.
+The amount U / 10 is set by a measured amount of solution that enters tank T14b which amount is set by the T14b full indicator.

 Wait until all tanks Tna reach the desired low temperature (20 deg C).
-At the end of the cooling period all of the remaining cool liquid in each tank Tna (approximate volume U) is transferred to the accompanying tank Tnb.
-Note that tanks Tnb must each accommodate more than 1.1 U. This transfer occurs until each upstream tank Tna is dry as indicated by air in the common liquid transfer circuit.
+At the end of the cooling period all of the remaining cool liquid in each tank Tna (approximate volume U in each tank) is transferred to the accompanying tank Tnb.
+Note that tanks Tnb must each accommodate a volume of more than 1.1 U. This transfer occurs until each upstream tank Tna is dry as indicated by no liquid in the common liquid transfer circuit.

 Then tanks Tna and Tnb are both warmed.
 During a warming period the solid crystals in tanks Tna melt.
 Wait until all tanks reach the desired high temperature (100 deg C).
-Then moving from right to left the warm saturated solution of volume U is completely discharged to the next a tank T(n+1)a as indicated by air in the liquid transfer circuit.
-The volume (U /10) of the liquid discharged from the last tank Tna is discharged to tank T8b as indicated by a liquid level sensor in the T8b vent line and the then the remaining (9 U /10) is discharged to the UO2(NO3)2.6H2O cascade output.
-New saturated solution measured amount U flows from tank T0a (volume U) into tank T1a.
-In each case air in the common liquid transfer line indicates complete transfer.
-The volume in Toa is indicated by a liquid sensor in its vent line.
+Then moving from right to left the warm saturated solution of volume U is completely discharged to the next a tank T(n+1)a as indicated by no liquid in the liquid transfer circuit.
+The volume (U /10) of the liquid discharged from the last tank T13a is discharged to tank T14b as indicated by a liquid level sensor in the T14b vent line and the then the remaining (9 U /10) is discharged to the UO2(NO3)2.6H2O cascade output.
+Volumed U of new saturated solution flows from tank T0a into tank T1a.
+In each case no liquid in the common liquid transfer line indicates complete transfer.
+The volume in Toa is indicated by a liquid level sensor in its vent line.

-Then the warm liquid in tanks Tnb for n = 1 to 7 is transferred into tanks Tna where it is mixed with the newly shifted in liquid so that tanks Tna all contain 2 U. Completion of this liquid transfer is indicated by tank full sensors in the vent lines of tanks Tna.
+Then the warm liquid in tanks Tnb for n = 1 to 13 is transferred into tanks Tna where it is mixed with the newly shifted in liquid from tanks T(n-1)a so that tanks Tna all contain 2 U of solution.
+Completion of this liquid transfer is indicated by tank full sensors in the vent lines of tanks Tna.

-Note that the liquid insertion amount U flowing from tank T0a and recirculated amount (U / 10) flowing from tank T8b are accurately calibrated.
+Note that the liquid insertion amount U flowing from tank T0a and recirculated amount (U / 10) flowing from tank T14b are accurately calibrated.

 CASCADE MATHEMATICS: